Jolie123-si/Tues_26911_DUEMATES/README.md

 The result should be like this
 ![image](https://github.com/user-attachments/assets/7d1c66a1-e087-48e5-9dd2-9cf648acb63f)

-After this you should configure the Service Name through Net configuration assissant.
+After this I should configure the Service Name through Net configuration assissant.

 ORACLE ENTERPRISE MANAGER:
 ---